 Causes & Symptoms

-Psoriasis is a very common skin condition that quickens the lifecycle of skin cells, causing cells to build up rapidly on the surface of the skin.
+At The Skin Hospital, our dermatologists are highly skilled in diagnosing and treating Psoriasis.
+It is a very common condition that can be addressed with a personalised treatment plan suited to your specific needs.
+Psoriasis is a skin condition that quickens the lifecycle of skin cells, causing cells to build up rapidly on the surface of the skin.
 Psoriasis most commonly appears on the knees, elbows and scalp, however it can appear on any part of the body.

 Psoriasis may be inherited and manifests most frequently in young adults.
 Psoriasis affects 1-2% of the population.
 Approximately 8% of psoriasis patients may have pain and swelling in their joints from associated psoriatic arthritis.